Skip to content

 1. Initialize SDK

-a) Create an InitClientProfile object to store accessKey, accessSecret, endpoint (for Europe data center, enter iot-api.acceleronix.io) and other information
+a) Create an InitClientProfile object to store accessKey, accessSecret, endpoint (for European Data Center, enter iot-api.acceleronix.io and other information.

 SaaS SDK encapsulates two classes for each API: the request parameter class (Request) and the request response class (Response).

-a) Complete SDK initialization.
-Get MgrClient Client/MsgClient Client object
+a) Complete the SDK initialization and get a MgrClient Client/MsgClient Client object.

-c) Use set methods on the parameter object to set the request parameter values required by the API.
+c) Use set methods to configure the request parameter values required by API on the parameter object.

 i) Use the obtained Client object to directly call methods in the object to get a response object.
-Each response object includes success (success indicator), msg (return information), errorMsg (error information, returns specific error information when success is false), body (body is an object that carries the specific information value returned by each API)
+Each response object includes success (success indicator), msg (return information), errorMsg (error information.
+Specific error message is returned when success is false), body (body is an object that carries the specific information value returned by each API).

 ii) Use the catch() method to handle exception errors.

-d) Using the downlink data API as an example, write the code as follows:
+d) Take the downlink data API feature as an example and write the code as follows:

 bash